Run MATLAB from Microsoft Azure Marketplace

 To complete these instructions, you need:

-By default, the MATLAB (BYOL) offering on Azure Marketplace uses online licensing.
-This table summarizes which licenses support running MATLAB on the cloud.
+By default, the MATLAB (BYOL) offering in Azure Marketplace uses online licensing.
+The following table summarizes which licenses support running MATLAB on the cloud using online licensing.

 |License Type||Cloud Availability|